-- A complete working compiler for L1 that produces correct target programs written in Intel x86-64 assembly language. - Documentation: this includes both inline documentation and a file compiler/lab1/README that explains the design decisions underlying the implementation along with the general layout of the source code.
+- A submission for Lab 1 checkpoint - A complete working compiler for L1 that produces correct target programs written in Intel x86-64 assembly language. - Documentation: this includes both inline documentation and a file compiler/lab1/README that explains the design decisions underlying the implementation along with the general layout of the source code.
 If you use publicly available libraries, you are required to indicate their use and source in the README file.
 If you are unsure whether it is appropriate to use external code, please discuss it with course staff.